k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/Cassandra_Setup.md

 ### Load The Package

-1. Retrieve the latest Cassandra package (located at: [latest version](https://download.k2view.com/index.php/s/JCaRQITovgh6mcz)).
+1. Retrieve the latest Cassandra package (located [here](https://download.k2view.com/index.php/s/dMH2PWuIErPFszK)).

 2. Connect to the Linux execution server as "cassandra" user and copy the package to the home directory.